MaptimeNYC/maptimenyc.github.io/_drafts/fixwikimaps.md

 ---

 ####Takeaways
 >1.
-Hacking on Maps is fun.
+Working together to make a map is fun.
+Many skills go into creating a map, which means there's room (and need!) for all kinds of contributions.
 >2.
 >3.
 >4.  (something about difficulty in getting maps to SVG?)